kabasele243/notes_app/README.md

 # NOTES APP

-We've built A Note App Using The Command Line With Node.js
+We've built A Note App Using The Command Line With Node.js and Yargs.

 ## Prerequisites
 This project requires running Node.js, we recommend using the latest LTS version (even-numbered).
 You may run into issues otherwise.
 Check [nodejs.org](https://nodejs.org/) for the latest release.
 Run `node -v` to determine the version of Node.js you are currently using.